greenelab/deep-review/sections/07_conclusions.md

 very large collections of input data into interpretable models that spur scientists to ask questions that they didn't know how to ask, it will be clear that deep learning has transformed biology and medicine.

-### Author contributions

-We recognized that writing a review on a rapidly developing area in a manner that allowed us to provide a forward-looking perspective on diverse approaches and biological problems would require expertise from across computational biology and medicine.
-We created an open repository on the GitHub version control system [@url:https://github.com/greenelab/deep-review] and engaged with numerous authors from papers within and outside of the area.
-The manuscript was drafted via GitHub commits by 25 individuals who met the ICJME standards of authorship.
-These were individuals who contributed to the review of the literature; drafted the manuscript or provided substantial critical revisions;
-approved the final manuscript draft; and agreed to be accountable in all aspects of the work.
-Individuals who did not contribute in all of these ways, but who did participate, are acknowledged at the end of the manuscript.

-`TODO: update after finalizing discussion in #369`

-### Acknowledgements

-We gratefully acknowledge Christof Angermueller, Kumardeep Chaudhary, Gökcen Eraslan, Michael M. Hoffman, Mikael Huss, Bharath Ramsundar and Xun Zhu for their discussion of the manuscript and reviewed papers on GitHub.
-We would like to thank Zhiyong Lu for revisions to the text that were not captured on GitHub as well as GitHub users aaronsheldon, swamidass, and traversc who contributed text but did not formally approve the manuscript.

-### References